What exactly is brand alignment? And why is it important for music in business to align with a brand's identity?

 In the examples of fitness centre and gyms, background music has to be energetic to prevent clients from losing focus, but if we consider health centres or hospitals, music should be aligned to the requirements of a more tranquil setting.

 Perfect Octave has more than 25 years’ experience of music curation for business.
-If you'd like us to help align your in-store music for business with your brand identity, get in contact with us.
+If you'd like us to help align your music for business with your brand identity, get in contact with us.
+Submit the form or book a call with one of our music experts here;